to individuals, families, and the community to address behavioral health problems with compassion, integrity, competence, and ethical behavior.

 I specialize in work with teen and young adult mental health.
 My practice is dedicated to helping individuals navigate the unique challenges and transitions that define these critical years.
 I provide a supportive and non-judgmental space where you can explore your thoughts and feelings, develop healthy coping mechanisms, and build a strong foundation for a fulfilling life.

+I graduated from The Ohio State University with a Master’s in Social Work and began my career as a high school social worker.
 My husband, our dog Chewbacca, and I enjoy exploring the community—whether it’s walking through local parks, discovering new coffee shops, or finding quiet outdoor spots to read and journal.
 This sense of connection and curiosity is something I also bring into my work as a therapist.

 I have the experience helping new and seasoned parents alike to navigate feeding challenges with their babies and create plans to help the feeding times an enjoyable time to bond for the parents and their babies.